Pedro Calungsod: Iconography

 It is not known what Calungsod looked like, as no contemporary depictions survive.
-The writer Alcina, who was a contemporary of Pedro Calungsod, described the male Visayan indios of his time as usually more corpulent, better built, and somewhat taller than the Tagalogs in Luzon; that their skin was light brown; that their faces were usually round and of fine proportions; that their noses were flat; that their eyes and hair were black; that they – especially the youth – wore their hair a little bit longer; and that they already started to wear camisas (shirts) and calzones (knee-breeches).
-Pedro Chirino, S.J., who also worked in the Visayas in the 1590s, similarly described the Visayans as well-built, of pleasing countenance and light-skinned.
+The writer Alcina, who was a contemporary of Calungsod, described male Visayan indios of his time as usually more corpulent, better built, and somewhat taller than the Tagalogs in Luzon; that their skin was light brown; that their faces were usually round and of fine proportions; that their noses were flat; that their eyes and hair were black; that they – especially the youth – wore their hair a little bit longer; and that they already started to wear camisas (shirts) and calzones (knee-breeches).
+Pedro Chirino, S.J., who also worked in the Visayas in the 1590s, similarly described the Visayans as well-built, of pleasing countenance, and light-skinned.

 Calungsod is often depicted as a teenaged young man wearing a camisa de chino that is sometimes bloodied and usually dark, loose trousers.
-His most famous attributes are the martyr's palm pressed to his chest and the Doctrina Christiana.
+His most famous attributes are the martyr's palm pressed to his chest and a catechism book, which artists often show as the Doctrina Christiana.
 He is depicted in mid-stride, occasionally also bearing a rosary or crucifix to indicate his missionary status.
 In some early statues, Calungsod is shown with a spear and catana (cutlass), the instruments of his death.